Package Managers \`a la Carte: A Formal Model of Dependency Resolution: Related Work

 \paragraph{Build Systems.} Package management is closely tied to build systems, which are also surprisingly poorly specified~\cite{mokhov2018build}.
-Build systems and package management systems are sometimes unified in newer toolchains (Table~\ref{tbl:comparison}), but doing so makes it difficult to compose projects that span ecosystems (e.g. consider the difficulty of depending on a Rust library from OCaml code with just two package managers involved).
-Therefore, the Package Calculus approach of specifying a formalism that can be implemented as a translation library across package ecosystems maintains the separation from the underlying build systems.
-In the long term, creating a composable formal theory of build systems and package managers~\cite{agnarsson1985} would let us combine cross-ecosystem codebases to conduct correctness testing across the vast amount of source code published~\cite{macho2024dvalidator}.
-It would also allow the use of fuzzing techniques on the Package Calculus to spot incorrect packaging specifications, a technique already successfully applied to build systems~\cite{licker2019buildrules}.
+They are sometimes unified in newer toolchains (Table~\ref{tbl.comparison}), but doing so makes it difficult to compose projects that span ecosystems (consider the difficulty of depending on a Rust library from OCaml code with just two package managers).
+The Package Calculus specifies dependency resolution as a formalism independent of the underlying build systems, preserving across ecosystems the separation that unified toolchains lose.
+In the future, creating a composable formal theory of build systems and package managers~\cite{agnarsson1985} would let us combine cross-ecosystem codebases to conduct correctness testing across the vast amount of source code published~\cite{macho2024dvalidator}.

-\paragraph{Software Supply Chain Security.} The increasing complexity of cross-ecosystem dependency chains puts pressure on the security of software supply chains, both on the choice of dependees selected for a software project~\cite{alfadel2023python,alfadel2023npm,zhang2023maven} but also in vulnerabilities in the many package managers available~\cite{cappos2008attacks,bos2023attacks}.
-Software Bill of Materials (SBOMs) manifests are being rapidly adopted~\cite{cofano2024sbom} to specify the full set of versioned dependees that go into a given application.
+\paragraph{Software Supply Chain Security.} The increasing complexity of cross-ecosystem dependency chains puts pressure on the security of software supply chains, both in the choice of dependees selected for a software project~\cite{alfadel2023python,alfadel2023npm,zhang2023maven} and in vulnerabilities in the many package managers available~\cite{cappos2008attacks,bos2023attacks}.
+Software Bills of Materials (SBOMs) are being rapidly adopted~\cite{cofano2024sbom} to specify the full set of versioned dependees that go into a given application.
 However, the same problem of uneven quality across ecosystems applies here, with the JavaScript ecosystem being particularly unpredictable~\cite{rabbi2024sbom}.
-The Package Calculus could be used to generate SBOMs systematically, to reduce transitive trust dependencies across language and OS ecosystems~\cite{schwaighofer2024extending}, drop resource usage by debloating unnecessary packages~\cite{pashakhanloo2022pacjam}, and reduce the latency of applying security updates in third-party dependees~\cite{rahkema2022dependencies,stringer2020lag}.
+The Package Calculus could be used to generate SBOMs systematically, reduce transitive trust dependencies across language and OS ecosystems~\cite{schwaighofer2024extending}, drop resource usage by debloating unnecessary packages~\cite{pashakhanloo2022pacjam}, and reduce the latency of applying security updates in third-party dependees~\cite{rahkema2022dependencies,stringer2020lag}.